nrfconnect/sdk-nrfxlib/mpsl/README.rst

 * Timeslot.
   It allows the application to schedule its own events concurrently with other protocols.
-* Radio notifications.
-  It provides a configurable interrupt, usable before and/or after radio activity.
 * TX Power control.
   It provides an API for setting the maximum TX power per channel.
 * Clock control.